equal care and support worker

 You're okay with working on computers and writing stuff down.

-There is one value we ask everyone in our community to bring and to uphold: this is mutual care for one another.
+There is one value we ask everyone in our community to bring and to uphold: mutual care for one another.
 This is Equal Care.

 Requirements